 Located north of Carolina Beach, visitors can walk or drive to this undeveloped park that follows the ocean’s borders all the way to Carolina Beach Inlet and ensuing views of the Mansonboro Island Reserve.
 Seasonal camping along the ocean’s edge is allowed too!

 Featuring more than 760 acres of wild terrain next to the Cape Fear River, the Carolina Beach State Park is known for its riverfront beaches, scenic campground, and miles of hiking trails that cut through maritime forest and local marshes.
 Be on the lookout for the famed and exceptionally rare venomous plants that grow naturally within the area.

 This pier in the heart of Carolina Beach extends 700’ ft. into the ocean and provides stunning views of the surrounding town.
 Benches and seating are available, and the pier house also features an on-site grill and snacks.

-The pretty 11-acre Carolina Beach Lake is a small and scenic freshwater lake that features a walking trail and several gazebos around its borders.
+The pretty 11-acre Carolina Beach Lake Park is a small and scenic freshwater lake that features a walking trail and several gazebos around its borders.
 Visitors can also rent a seasonal kayak or paddle boat for a lazy in-depth exploration and plenty of on-the-water views.